juliushaertl/nextcloud-docker-dev/README.md

 ### Switching to different env settings

-This can be useful if you wish to run different Nextcloud versions besides each other:
+This can be useful if you wish to run different setups besides each other:

 ```
-set -a; . stable15.env; set +a
-docker-compose up proxy nextcloud
+docker-compose --env-file stable15.env up proxy nextcloud
 ```

 Besides that there are also stable containers now in the main